Vimu26/Vimu26/README.md

 👩‍💻 I'm an Enthusiastic Trainee Software Engineer at Echonlabs

-🌱 Currently, I'm deeply immersed in the dynamic world of web development, sharpening my skills in React , NestJs and MySql to craft innovative and efficient applications.
+🌱 Currently, I'm deeply immersed in the dynamic world of web development, sharpening my skills in React , React Native ,  NestJs and MySql to craft innovative and efficient applications.

 🎓 Pursuing a Computer Science related degree at the University of Sri Jayewardenepura, I am on a continuous exploration of the vast realms of computer science and technology.